eduarddanziger/rmq-to-rest-api-forwarder/RmqToRestApiForwarder-Release-Notes.md

 ## New
 - Event delivery attempts via additional RabbitMQ queue
-- GitHub Codespaces awaken if not running
+- GitHub Codespace, if configured, will be awaken, if not running
+- VolumeChangeEvent's debouncing implemented.
+Default interval is 400 milliseconds, configurable in appsettings.json

 3.3.5